ozanzgur/AIRepo/README.md

 # AIRepo
-A small collection of machine learning models with integrated hyperparameter search using hyperopt.
+A small collection of machine learning models with integrated hyperparameter search that uses hyperopt.